tcltk/tcl/doc/markdown/http.md

 : This is always present.
 Its value describes the domain hostname *or prefix* that the cookie should be returned for.
 The checking of the domain against the origin (below) should be careful since sites that issue cookies should only do so for domains related to themselves.
 Cookies that do not obey a relevant origin matching rule should be ignored.

 **expires**
 : This is optional.
-If present, the cookie is intended to be a persistent cookie and the value of the option is the Tcl timestamp (in seconds from the same base as **clock seconds**) of when the cookie expires (which may be in the past, which should result in the cookie being deleted immediately).
+If present, the cookie is intended to be a persistent cookie and the value of the option is the Tcl timestamp (in seconds from the same base as [clock seconds][clock]) of when the cookie expires (which may be in the past, which should result in the cookie being deleted immediately).
 If absent, the cookie is intended to be a session cookie that should be not persisted beyond the lifetime of the cookie jar.

 **hostonly**
 : This is always present.
 Its value is a boolean that describes whether the cookie is a single host cookie (true) or a domain-level cookie (false).